Last Updated on December 11, 2024 by Martina McKeough

 One of the easiest methods for helping Doc Martens creasing is by using a hairdryer.
 I love this method because most homes have one and they are simple and easy to use.

-All you need to do is make sure that your Docs are completely dry and turn the dryer on to low heat and start aiming the nozzle at the creased sections of your shoes or boots.
+All you need to do is make sure that your Docs are completely dry and turn the blow dryer on to low heat and start aiming the nozzle at the creased sections of your shoes or boots.

 Try and make sure that the hairdryer is six or so inches away from your footwear and move it backward and forwards over the area so that the head doesn’t damage or burn your shoes.